timm/silon/README.md

 It is vain to do with more what can be done with less.
 -- William Of Occam

-Simplicity carried to the extreme becomes elegance.
--- Jon Franklin

 The art of simplicity is a puzzle of complexity.
 -- Doug Horton